 I know this already sounds like a physics lecture but hear me out.
 Distance, when it comes to pull-ups, refers to the length of your arms.
 The longer your arms, the longer is the distance between you and the bar.

 More distance means you need to expend more energy to cover that distance or to pull your body towards the bar.

 The third and last factor to consider is your mass.
 The more mass you have, the heavier you are and the more effort you need to invest in doing a pull-up.

 Mass is often affected by gender.
 Men, by nature, possess more muscle mass in the upper body which is why we are usually stronger.
 Of course, this does not mean that women cannot do pull-ups, but it is definitely harder for them.

 Activating the Right Muscles

-The next thing you need to know about are the two basic types of pull-ups: the overgrip pull-up and the chin-up.
-Each of these types offers their advantages, and one cannot be said to be better than the other.
+The next thing you need to know about is the two basic types of pull-ups: the overgrip pull-up and the chin-up.
+Each of these types offers its advantages, and one cannot be said to be better than the other.